-Preparing the draft Plan (part 1) Purpose Forum's Responsibilities Council's Responsibilities Audience • Awareness raising Recommended engagement methods - Those who live, • Identifying issues and options to include workshops, surveys/questionnaires, work, carry out help formulate policies and inform face to face interviews, regular meetings.
-The business in the draft plan forum should seek to engage with groups neighbourhood operating in the neighbourhood area such as area, and ward residents associations, business associations councillors and faith groups.

-Preparing the draft Plan (part 2) Purpos e Forum's Responsibilities Council's Responsibilities Audience A 6 week consultate plan led by the for views of the wider tion on the draft Trum to gain the community the the community that community the community the community that community the community that community the co The forum must publicise, in a manner that is kely to bring the plan to the attention of eeople who live, work or carry out business in he neighbourhood area: details of where and when the plan may be inspected details of how to make representations and the deadline for representations and the deadline for representations decommended methods include those outlined above and social media, a dedicated vebsite, local newspapers and radio, whibitions/stalls at local events and venues. • Consult those on Local Plan Consultation Database on behalf of the forum Consult Environment Agency, Natural England and Historic England on need for sustainability appraisal.
-Publicise by press release, social media and on the Council's website Make a copy of the document available in Brent Civic Centre and local libraries Those who live, work, carry out business in the neighbourhood area, and ward
+Preparing the draft Plan (part 1) Purpose Forum's Responsibilities Council's Responsibilities Audience Awareness raising Identifying issues and options to help formulate policies and inform draft plan The preparation of the plan, and its community involvement are the responsibility of the forum.
+Recommended engagement methods include workshops, surveys/ questionnaires, face to face interviews, regular meetings.
+The forum should seek to engage with groups operating in the neighbourhood area such as residents associations, business associations and faith groups. - Those who live, work, carry out business in the neighbourhood area, and ward councillors Preparing the draft Plan (pa rt 2) Purpose Forum's Responsibilities Council's Responsibilities Audience • A 6 week consultation on the draft plan led by the forum to gain the views of the wider community The forum must publicise, in a manner that is likely to bring the plan to the attention of people who live, work or carry out business in the neighbourhood area: details of where and when the plan may be inspected details of how to make representations and the deadline for representations Recommended methods include those outlined above and social media, a dedicated website, local newspapers and radio, exhibitions/stalls at local events and venues.
+Consult those on Local Plan Consultation Database on behalf of the forum Consult Environment Agency, Natural England and Historic England on need for sustainability appraisal.
+Publicise by press release, social media and on the Council's website Make a copy of the document available in Brent Civic Centre and local libraries Those who live, work, carry out business in the neighbourhood area, and ward councillors Consultation bodies Local interest groups All other interested parties